-Cindy Reese Now: Where is Michael Reese’s Wife Today?
-Is She in Jail?
+Cindy Reese: Where Is Michael Reese’s Wife Now?

-NBC’s ‘Dateline: Even the Devil Went to Church’ chronicles the tale of the 2015 murder of Michael Reese and the investigations the followed.
-It details how the detectives found that instead of a robbery gone wrong, Michael’s death was nothing but an execution caused by his wife of five-years, Cindy Kaye Henderson Reese.
+NBC’s ‘Dateline: Even the Devil Went to Church’ chronicles the tale of the 2015 murder of Michael Reese and the investigations that followed.
+It details how the detectives found that instead of a robbery gone wrong, Michael’s death was nothing but an execution caused by his wife of five years, Cindy Kaye Henderson Reese.
 But what was the reason?

 Well, she wanted to be with her then-boyfriend, a Baptist preacher by the name of Jeffrey David Brown.
 Ultimately, though, thanks to a lot of digging from the officers and the pair turning on each other, both Cindy and Jeffrey were found responsible for Michael’s murder.
 So, now that a few years have gone by, let’s find out exactly where Cindy is!